AdobeDocs/audience-manager.pt-BR/help/using/reference/aam-glossary.md

 The [!DNL Experience Cloud] ID Service (formerly visitor ID) provides a universal, persistent ID that identifies your visitors across all the solutions in the [!DNL Experience Cloud].

-Consulte a documentação do Serviço [de identidade da plataforma](https://docs.adobe.com/content/help/en/id-service/using/home.html) Adobe Experience.
+Consulte a documentação do Serviço [de identificação do](https://docs.adobe.com/content/help/en/id-service/using/home.html) Adobe Experience Platform.

 ## W-X-Y-Z {#w-z}